episclera/multipack/packages/multipack/README.md

 Running `npm run link:packages` will installing all packages dependencies and linking any cross-dependencies.
 This command is crucial, as it allows you to use your package names in `require()` as if the packages were already existing and available in your `node_modules` folder.

-## Publishing

-To build and publish your packages you just need to run: `npm run publish:packages`

-This will run the build script and then publish your packages.
-It is currently set to publish each package individually so that their versions are independent.

 ## CLI Commands

 `npm run build:packages` - build all packages with `webpack` in `production` mode

 `npm run watch:packages` - start `webpack` in watch mode to rebuild packages on each change

-`npm run pre:publish:packages` - Bump version of packages changed since the last release
+`npm run version:packages` - Bump package versions and Create release tags

 `npm run publish:packages:npm` - publish packages where the latest version is not present in the `NPM` registry